 ||Circle left six hands round all the way.|

 ||(Old) actives cross and go below (bottom couple lead up).|

-- My wife, Gretchen Pearson, asked me whether I had managed to combine my interests in English country dance and history of chemistry.
+- My late wife, Gretchen Pearson, asked me whether I had managed to combine my interests in English country dance and history of chemistry.
 (If you are interested in the latter, check out my Classic Chemistry website.)
 This dance was the result.
 The title refers to August Kekule, who proposed that the benzene molecule contains a ring of carbon atoms connected by alternating single and double bonds.
 Years later, Kekule said that the ring structure came to him in a dream, "I fell into a reverie, and lo, the atoms were gamboling before my eyes."

 - In the A part, the two-hand turns are supposed to evoke the alternating double bonds, which change positions.